soft-matter/pimsviewer/README.md

 A graphical user interface (GUI) for PIMS (screenshot below)

-This viewer was based on `skimage.viewer.CollectionViewer` ([docs](http://scikit-image.org/docs/dev/user_guide/viewer.html)) and is able to work with N-dimensional image files that are opened by PIMS.
+This viewer is based on [TkInter](https://wiki.python.org/moin/TkInter) and is able to work with N-dimensional image files that are opened by PIMS.

 Also, it exposes a matplotlib plotting area on which images can be (dynamically) annotated, making use of the `Plugin` infrastructure.